 - Sudden death

-EARLY INTERVENTION: Due to the seriousness of bulldog and French bulldog brachycephalic airway syndrome and it progressive nature early intervention is critical.
+Due to the seriousness of bulldog and French bulldog brachycephalic airway syndrome and its progressive nature early intervention is critical.

 Brachycephalic Airway Syndrome in Bulldogs and French Bulldogs DIAGNOSIS:

 Elongated Soft Palate AUDITORY:

 initial diagnosis is auditory and can be done with videos or tape taken by the bulldog owner during activity or excitement.

 Elongated Soft Palate EXAM